jes/pngcam/README.md

             Only really applicable with a ball-nose end mill.
             Default: treat black (0,0,0) as a hard limit on cut depth

+        --beyond-edges
+            Let the tool cut beyond the edges of the heightmap.
+            Default: don't

+        --omit-top
+            Don't bother cutting top surfaces that are at the upper limit of the heightmap.
+            Default: cut them

         --normalise
             Measure the minimum and maximum brightness in the heightmap and stretch all brightness so that the full range of cut depth is achieved.
             Default: no normalisation